cybrota/whispr/README.md

 * **Just In Time (JIT) Privilege**: Set environment variables for developers only when they're needed.
 * **Secure Development**: Eliminate plain-text secret storage and ensure a secure development process.
 * **Customizable Configurations**: Configure project-level settings to manage multiple secrets for multiple projects.
-* **No Custom Scripts Required**: Whispr eliminates the need for custom scripts to manage secrets, making it easy to get started.
+* **No Custom Scripts Required**: Whispr eliminates the need for custom bash scripts or cloud CLI tools to manage secrets, making it easy to get started.
-* **Easy Installation**: Simply install and enjoy the benefits of using Whispr.
+* **Easy Installation**: Simply install Whispr from PyPi and start securing secrets.

 # Why use Whispr ?